ZiadFahmyZewailCity/gr4.0-remotePlotting/README.md

-Hello, This branch is purely made for familiarizing myself with how to use Bokeh and ZMQ aswell as development of OOTs for GNU Radio 4.0
+Hello, This branch contains an OOT module for GR4.0, this OOT is meant to be a proof of concept for plotting data coming from a GR flowgraph into the broswer using bokeh

-There currently exists a proof of concept for plotting data coming from a GNU Radio 4.0 block to something broswer based to be accessed wirelessly
+The actual OOT module is currently simply a block called ZMQBlock.hpp which publishes its input using ZMQ to a socket

-If you'd like to run this test
+A python script then subscribes to that soket and plots in the browswer using bokeh

-Simply run
+To test this out

-1) "mainFlowGraph" located in OOT_TEST/Build (This generates a sin wave from signalsource blocks and publishes it to a socket using ZMQ)
+1) run mainFlowGraph in the build director of the OOT-ZMQPublisher directory
-2) in the terminal within folder ZMQ_realTime_SinWave run bokeh serve --show ContinousSinPlottingScript.py
+2) while in the OOT-ZMQPublisher directory, run bokeh serve --show ContinousSinPlottingScript.py

 What you should see is a broswer tab open up once you run the bokeh serve command and a sin wave be plotted